JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 POST /persister/synchronization/jobs/<jobId>/finalize
 ```

-NOTE:
+!!! note

     - When you delete an entity, all of the associated relationships will also be
       deleted.
 You do not need to call out both unless you are deleting unrelated
       relationships.
     - You can delete by both `_id` and `_key`.
 We recommend deleting entities by id
       because the `_id` is unique across all entities.

 ## Retrieve Entity Metadata and Versions